 Determines whether log files expire.
 If they do, sets the measurement for determining when they expire, along with the maximum number of files (segments) or days before the files are removed.
 This option is ignored if log output is not configured to be sent to a log file.

-If the option's value is set incorrectly-out of range of the valid values- it will be automatically reset to 10.
+Note: If an option's value is set incorrectly-out of the range of valid values- it is automatically reset to 10.

 keep-startup-file